Logging On to Microsoft Windows

 As you know, you have to log on to your Windows computer every time you start it up in the morning.
 You either type or click on your user name, and then type your password.
 This is how you identify yourself to your computer in a secure manner, so it can load your personalized settings and give you access to the programs and files you're allowed to use.

-This article covers some basics about logging on, and how to deal with common problems.
-There is a new section on logging in through Remote Desktop near the end.
-This article is geared for computers that are part of a properly-configured business network with at least one Windows Server.
+This article covers some basics about logging on to a computer running Microsoft Windows, and how to deal with common problems, both when logging on locally and through Remote Desktop.
+This article covers computers that are part of a properly-configured business network with at least one Windows Server.
 The descriptions and instructions here won't apply to computers on a serverless office network or at your home.
 With such computers, depending on how they're configured, logging on to your user account is a much simpler process.

 How to Log On

-To get started, you might have to press the Ctrl+Alt+Delete key combination to activate the logon screen.
-If you're completely unfamiliar with this or not sure how to do it, click here (the link opens in a new window).
+To get started, press Ctrl+Alt+Delete to activate the logon screen.
+If you're not sure how to do this, click here (the link opens in a new window).

 Problems Logging On